shehio/Everything-Macroeconomics/README.md

 # Macroeconomic-Indicators
-Macroeconomic indicators to understand how the economy is doing.
+This project lists macroeconomic indicators to understand how the economy is doing and to spot investment opportunities.